sasunts/CS3071-Compiler-Design/README.md

 Calculates the inputted roman numerals and converts to integers.
 Looks at the operand, and performs required calculation.
 Then a function is called to convert the integers back to roman numerals.

+#### Assignment 6 Calculator with Variables
+Flex/Bison (or lex/yacc)
+Calculator which can assign variables and does functions such as plus minus divide and multiply.